Bradzgar/Wabbajack-Modlist-File-Downloder/README.md

     ```

 2.  **Store Your API Key:** Open `key.txt` and paste your Nexus Mods Public API Key directly into it.
 Save and close the file.
     *   **CRITICAL SECURITY NOTE:** Never commit your `key.txt` file to a public GitHub repository or share it!
 It contains sensitive information.
-We have added `.gitignore` (below) to help prevent this.
+I have added `.gitignore` to help prevent this.

 3. Pip install dependencies.